Robotech: The Shadow Chronicles: Sequel

-On February 27, 2007 at the New York Comic Con, Shadow Chronicles director Tommy Yune said, "Robotech: The Shadow Chronicles has been doing good business at retail, and we are currently in production on the sequel."
+On February 27, 2007, at the New York Comic Con, Shadow Chronicles director Tommy Yune said, "Robotech: The Shadow Chronicles has been doing good business at retail, and we are currently in production on the sequel."
 Later that same day, Yune mentioned that the sequel would be a feature movie.
 The title of the sequel was revealed as Robotech: Shadow Rising, and the film was expected to be released within two years of the time of the announcement, earliest.
 While the two-year date was stated by Yune to be possible, it was never intended to be an actual release date.

 Subsequent announcements in mid-2008 made it clear that little-or-no progress had been made on the film, which was indefinitely postponed, pending developments with the live-action film.
 At Anime Expo 2009, Kevin McKeever and Yune confirmed that Robotech: Shadow Rising had been put off indefinitely since Warner Bros.
 Pictures was actively developing a big-budget Robotech live-action feature film.

-It was later reported that production of the film had actually ceased in late 2007 after Harmony Gold terminated their deal with FUNimation Entertainment due to creative differences.
+Harmony Gold USA's 2009 San Diego Comic-Con panel revealed that production had not moved forward since the summer of 2007.

-At Comic-Con 2012, Tommy Yune announced that Love Live Alive would pave the way for Shadow Rising.
-As of 2015, the Shadow Rising trademark has been abandoned since 2007.
+At a 2012 San Diego Comic-Con panel, Tommy Yune announced that Love Live Alive would pave the way for Shadow Rising and one year later announced at Anime Expo that they had resumed work on Shadow Rising.

+Harmony Gold USA filed a trademark for the film's title in 2007 and extended it in 2010, however this trademark was abandoned in 2011.

+In July 2017, Kevin McKeever of Harmony Gold mentioned on the Robotech.com forums that Shadow Rising, along with the planned spin-off Robotech: Academy, had not been cancelled.
+McKeever elaborated that the two projects would need involvement from Sony Pictures in order to move forward, due to them having taken over the development of the live-action film from Warner Bros.